 - Meanwhile, bring 1 1/2 cups water to boil.
 Add a pinch of salt, ginger slices and quinoa, and cover.
 Simmer until done, about 15 min.

 - Make nuoc cham sauce by mixing fish sauce, lime juice, sugar, thai chili & water.

 - Toss quinoa, cooked squash, scallions, cilantro, and mint with nuoc cham sauce.

 - Serve chilled or at room temperature.

 What’s your favorite quinoa recipe?
-Share it in the comments below or upload it to your profile with a picture of the completed dish, and I’ll feature it in the Kind Recipe Gallery.
+Share it in the comments below or in the forum.